mrsramesh/devtinder/src/homework.md

 -*Order of the routes matter a lot
 -Install Postman app and make a workspace/collection  > test  api call

-write logic to handle get,post ,delete apis calls and test them on the postman
+-write logic to handle get,post ,delete apis calls and test them on the postman explore routing and use ?,+,*,(),in the routes use of regex in the routing /a/,/*fly$/, create own -Reading the uery params in the routes
+-reading the dynamic routes